jhoneill/6Print/mdHelp/Out-Printer.md

 PS C:\> dir | lp  -Dest C:\Users\mcp\Desktop\test3.pdf -Font 'Comic Sans MS' -Size 8 -top 0 -bottom 0 -left 0 -right 0 -Num -Open
 ```

-This Example addds page numbers, but also uses the alias lp ; FontName can be shortend to
+This Example adds page numbers, but also uses the alias lp ; FontName can be shortened to
 Font, FontSize to size and "margin" omitted from each of the four margin parameters.
 NumberPages and OpenDestinationFile can also be shortened.